The Keep (film): Marketing

 Paramount released a theatrical trailer and television spots in promotion of the film, which include various footage from the extended versions of the film that do not appear in the final cut: Among them are a longer conversation between Woermann and Alexandru in which Woermann says that the keep looks like it was built to keep something in; a longer version of the scene where Molasar is talking with professor Cuza for the first time (also in this scene Cuza asks Molasar "What are you?" one more time); Glaeken talking with Eva asking her if she found what she was looking for and if she expected to find him; Glaeken touching Eva's face while she asks "What's happening to me?"; Glaeken walking inside the keep with his eyes turning white; longer version of the ending where Glaeken is standing at the entrance of the keep looking over Molasar's fog/white smoke; different version of the scene (different visual effects) where Glaeken is walking towards the room where Molasar is waiting for him (in this alternate scene Glaeken's sword is covered with some glowing grey light).

 Home media

 Paramount Home Entertainment released The Keep on VHS in 1984, and later on LaserDisc on 22 December 1993.

 Although the film has been made available for purchase and/or streaming on YouTube, Amazon Video, Apple TV, Criterion Channel (as part of the 80s Horror series) and Netflix (UK and Ireland), it went unreleased in physical disc format (aside from LaserDisc) in any country until the Australian label Via Vision Entertainment released an official remastered DVD edition on 20 January 2020.

 On 29 November 2024, Vinegar Syndrome announced a 4K UHD Blu-ray edition of the film, under license from Paramount, in both limited (12,000 copies) and standard editions which were made available the same day as part of their annual Black Friday web store sale.
 Both editions sold out within less than 48 hours.

+On 10 September 2025 Australian company Via Vision Entertainment released another version, this time a 4k UHD Limited Edition 4 disc boxset of the movie.